ZHRhodes/Whaler-api/README.md

 Tada!
 We've composed six consecutive ops into three with no loss of information.
 This is a simple case of composing two delete changes, but you can imagine how complicated composition can get when mixing message types across overlapping boundaries.
 This makes up a lot of the "meat" of the algorithm, and the full implementation can be found in `ops.go`.

+#### Transform
 `Transform` is similar concept to `Compose` except that it works on **simultaneous** operations.
 These are concurrent Ops; we **do not know** the order in which they took place.
 Why might we need this ability?
 Well, `Compose` is great for buffering ops as they happen, but what if while you're buffering, the server sends you a new set of ops?
 Presumably, these would be coming from a different client having had changes registered before yours.
 You now need to apply these new ops to your buffer in order to keep the state consistent, but you no longer have the convenience of having a strict order of operations.
 You now have to _reconcile_ or _transform_ the new state of the doc against the state you've been working off of.
-This is a bit more complicated, but a good example with illustrations is provided at the link above.
+This provides the rest of the "meat" of the algorithm.
+It's is a bit more complicated, but a good example with illustrations is provided at the link above.

+#### Source

+As a starting point, I dropped in this package https://github.com/mb0/ot, which is a Go OT implementation based on an older JS implementation.
+I didn't have to modify the OT package too much other than to integrate it with my codebase.
+The reason why I had to learn so much about it was because I wrote Swift clients for the frontend.
+Writing tests and debugging was a real treat that helped me get quite intimate with the algorithm and server-client communication. :)

 ### Future 👀
 #1.
-The Salesforce integration would be moved to the backend.
+The Salesforce integration should be moved to the backend.
 The frontend would still be responsible for initiating the integration process, but once a Salesforce token is obtained, it would be sent to the backend, where the integration would then be managed.
 Moving all the Salesforce data management to the backend would free up the app to focus on being a great frontend.
 As a part of that migration, I would abstract the few direct Salesforce references (e.g. SalesforceId) behind a generic CRM integration interface.
 Then, adding support for HubSpot, Pipedrive, or any other CRM would be much simpler.

 #2.
 The current reliance on storing items in memory will present challenges when scaling later.
 A longer term solution would be to use Redis to store these items.
 For example, if we store the docs being actively collaborated on in Redis, then we could scale the api to multiple Heroku dynos.